 One of the features of the EMDK is the ability to create Barcode scanning profiles.
 This application allows you to modify a Barcode profile to select which types of Barcodes should be interpreted.

-Alternatively, launch a preferred IDE and load the project via the File > Open menu.
+Alternatively, you can Launch your prefered IDE ( Visual Studio or Xamarin Studio ) and load the project via the File > Open menu.

 Now that we have the project loaded, lets run the application and see how it works